cognitiveprince/paradox_docs/getting started.md

 ## Paradox Interface
 1. Flow themes
-    <p align="justify">Paradox boasts a number of themes that you can choose from.
+    <p align="justify">Paradox boasts a number of themes that you can choose from like Tron.
 The steps below will guide you to finding the themes.

     Step 1.
 Go to the View option on the menu bar.